StevenTison/eval-24-10-31-10/README.md

 -The ability to create forum topics, as well as the ability to take data you've written and create topics of your own.

--The ability to replay to topics already created.
+-The ability to reply to topics already created.

 -A hidden navigation bar deployable via a clickable button.